The Dude, The Lunatic Fringe

-Dean Ambrose’s WWE career began at WWE’s former developmental territory, Florida Championship Wrestling in 2011, after making a name for himself in the independent circuit.
+Dean Ambrose’s now known as Jon Moxley WWE career began at WWE’s former developmental territory, Florida Championship Wrestling in 2011, after making a name for himself in the independent circuit.

 His first notable feud in FCW was against future Shield teammate, Seth Rollins, and he then wrestled Rollins and Roman Reigns, who would later form The Shield, fought in a triple threat match.
 He even had